-In addition, while our Relative TSR is tracking above the high performance level for the three-year period ending December 31, 2021 and between target and high performance levels for the three-year period ending December 31, 2022, the TSR for those periods is tracking below the threshold and target performance levels for the three-year period ending December 31, 2021 and below the threshold performance level for the TSR-based equity incentives for the three-year period ending December 31, 2022.
-There can be no assurance that these measures will track at a similar level for the full performance period, particularly given the uncertainty as to the Company's and the Index's performance periods in light of the COVID-19 pandemic.
-The required high level for the Relative TSR-based equity incentives, is 12% for the three-year performance periods ending in 2021 and 2022.
+In addition, our Relative TSR and TSR is tracking below the threshold performance levels for the three-year period ending December 31, 2022 and the three-year period ending December 31, 2023.
+There can be no assurance that these measures will track at a similar level for the full performance period, particularly given the uncertainty as to the Company's and the Index's performance in light of the COVID-19 pandemic.
+The required high level for the three-year performance periods ending in 2022 and 2023 is (i) 300 basis points in excess of the Index for the Relative TSR-based equity incentives, and (ii) 12% for the TSR-based equity incentives.

-Our Compensation Decisions for 2021
+Our Compensation Decisions for 2022